j-siderius/TinySpark/docs/chapter3/gesture_recognition_data.md

     time.sleep(0.01)
 ```

-To record some datapoints, press button 1 and when the LED turns on, then perform a gesture.
-After recording some datapoints, press button 2 to print them to the serial console.
-It is advisable to record all datapoints for one type of gesture, then print those, then continue to record the next type. _About 5 datapoints per gesture is enough for this example._
+To record some datapoints, press `Button 1` and when the LED turns on, then perform a gesture.
+After recording some datapoints, press `Button 2` to print them to the serial console.
+It is advisable to record all datapoints for one type of gesture, then print those, then continue to record the next type. _About 5-7 datapoints per gesture is enough for this example._

+??? info "Proximity sensor measurements"

+    Since the proximity sensor included on the TinySpark development board was originally produced for use in hand-detecting applications such as automatic soap dispensers, the optimal measurement range is between 10-25cm from the sensor.
+Additionally, it is easiest to use a solid coloured object such as a piece of paper or cardboard to record the gestures, as this ensures accurate detection.

+    Use the distance printed to the serial console in order to see if the measurement(s) makes sense.
+If they don't seem right, try again and delete the old measurement(s) by emptying the array using `Button 2`.

 In the next section, the measurements will be run through the neural network and the weights will be trained using backpropagation.